ahsmr/Prince_Xares/README.md

 the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+1. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED...
+2. **Attribution Requirement:** Any public use of the Software (including distribution, publication, or modification) must include:
+   - Credit to the original author: `ahsmr`
+   - A link to the original repository: https://github.com/ahsmr/Prince_Xares

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ---

-**Additional Condition:**

-If you use, reuse, or modify this software publicly (including distribution, publication, or public display), you **must**:

-- Credit the original author: `ahsmr`
-- Provide a link to the original repository: https://github.com/ahsmr/Prince_Xares

----

-This project also makes use of the [JDA library](https://github.com/DV8FromTheWorld/JDA), licensed under the Apache License 2.0.
+This project also uses the [JDA library](https://github.com/DV8FromTheWorld/JDA), licensed under the Apache License 2.0.
 Please ensure you comply with its terms as well.